Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 # Ask

-This study has focused on the following question:
+This study has the follong research question:

 **How do annual members and casual riders use Cyclistic bikes differently?**

 We want to figure this out so the marketing team of Cyclistic can set up a marketing campaign to convert casual users into annual members.
-To answer how annual members and casual riders use Cyclistic bikes differently I will analyzing data from the company, tracking each outgoing bike ride.
+To answer how annual members and casual riders use Cyclistic bikes differently I will analyze data from the company, tracking each outgoing bike ride.
 I will inspect this data, clean it and analyze it for different patterns between casual users and annual users.